ArthurGareginyan/my-custom-functions/readme.txt

 * The _enqueue_codemirror_scripts function renamed to mcfunctions_load_scripts.

 = 2.4 =
-* Added a toggle for temporary disable the custom functions.
+* Added a toggle for temporarily disable the custom functions.
 * Functions _prepare, _duplicates, and _exec optimized.

 = 2.3 =